Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Introduction

-Our motivation lies in exploring asymptotics, specifically the examination of the behaviour of multivariate quantiles as they approach extreme regions, both in terms of population and empirical measures.
-Furthermore, our objective is to comprehend the connection between the extreme behaviour of a probability measure (whether it exhibits a light or heavy tail) and the corresponding geometric measures associated with it.
+Our motivation lies in exploring asymptotics, specifically the examination of the behavior of depth-based multivariate quantiles as they approach extreme regions, both in terms of population measures and empirical data.
+Furthermore, our objective is to comprehend the connection between the extreme behavior of a probability measure (whether it exhibits a light or heavy tail) and the corresponding geometric measures associated with it.

 We focus on two prominent geometric measures: geometric quantiles, introduced by \cite{Chaudhury1996}, and halfspace depth, as described by \cite{Tukey1975}.
 The selection of these specific geometric measures stems from the core objective of our research.
-The fundamental question of characterising the tail behaviour of a probability measure using these geometric measures inherently addresses whether they capture any essential aspects of the underlying probability distribution.
-In fact, it was demonstrated by \cite{Koltchinskii1997} and subsequently utilized by \cite{Dhar2014} to propose a test statistic that geometric quantiles uniquely identify the underlying probability measure.
+The fundamental question of characterising the tail behaviour of a probability measure using these geometric measures inherently addresses whether they capture essential aspects of the underlying probability distribution.
+In fact, it was demonstrated by \cite{Koltchinskii1997} and subsequently utilized by \cite{Dhar2014} for proposing a test statistic, that geometric quantiles uniquely identify the underlying probability measure.
+See also \cite{Konen2023} for details on analytical inversion of geometric quantiles to recover their underlying probability measure.
 However, the same does not hold true for halfspace depth, as shown by \cite{Nagy2021a}.
 On the other hand, \cite{Struyf1999} established that halfspace depth uniquely identifies measures with finite support (e.g., empirical measures).
+This uniqueness property (under constraint for halfspace depths) indicates a direct correspondence between these two geometric measures of our interest and the underlying probability measures.
+It is therefore natural to look for clearer connection between the extremal behaviours of these geometric measures and their underlying probability measures.
+This motivates our study.

 Numerous results are already available for the population-based analysis of these geometric measures, particularly in terms of their asymptotic (extreme) behaviour.
-For geometric quantiles, refer to \cite{Girard2017, Paindaveine2021}.
+For geometric quantiles, we refer to \cite{Girard2017, Paindaveine2021}.
 For halfspace depth, assuming multivariate regularly varying distributions, the work by \cite{He2017} is noteworthy.
-Our aim is to recapitulate and summarize the key properties while bridging certain gaps in the existing research to obtain a comprehensive understanding of these geometric measures.